-What is immediately striking from Beware the Gray Ghost is its focus on maturity, evoking terrorist bombings (which are arguably more evocative today) as well as an incredibly human drama at the core of its storyline.
+What is immediately striking from Beware the Gray Ghost is its focus on maturity, evoking not only terrorist bombings (which are arguably more evocative today) but also focusing on an incredibly human drama at the core of its storyline.
 While Batman appears as one of the heroes of the story, it is Adam West’s performance as Simon Trent that takes the spotlight from the dark knight detective.

-Most notably, West’s worn vocal mannerisms distinguish a character as broken by the fickleness of the entertainment business.
-When he travels to eventual villain, (the Bruce Timm inspired) Ted Dymer’s toy store to sell his Gray ghost memorabilia, what happens is an somewhat moving and powerfully tragic scene.
-This is a man, selling away his legacy, one that is ultimately disregarded by Dymer’s explanation that he’s not interested in Gray Ghost merchandise.
+Most notably, West’s worn vocal mannerisms distinguish a character broken by the fickleness of the entertainment business.
+When he travels to eventual villain (the Bruce Timm inspired) Ted Dymer’s toy store to sell his Gray ghost memorabilia, what happens is an somewhat moving and powerfully tragic scene.
+This is a man, selling away his legacy, one that is ultimately disregarded by Dymer’s explanation that he’s not interested in any Gray Ghost merchandise.
 That Batman is the only thing that sells.
-As well as the various metaphorical underpinnings that can be read here (most notably the “old” Batman (West) being replaced by the new Batman (Michael Keaton/Conroy)), when West finally says, “well old friend you’ve paid the rent for the last time,” you really feel the tragedy at play here.
+As well as the various metaphorical underpinnings that can be read here (most notably the “old” Batman being replaced by the new Batman), when West finally says, “well old friend you’ve paid the rent for the last time,” you really feel the tragedy at play here.

 Ultimately, despite such sadness, this is a story about re-invigoration, redemption and hope.
-In his storyarc, Trent moves from tragic victim of his own success, to a brave hero in his own right.
+In his story-arc, Trent moves from a tragic victim of his own success, to a brave hero in his own right.
 While he initially rejects Batman’s attempts to help him, it is only through working with the dark knight and embracing his role as the Gray Ghost that the two are able to solve the case.
-In helping defeat the Mad Bomber, Trent’s career becomes re-invigorated by the release of the Gray Ghost on video and Television re-release; a happy ending that is both apt and richly deserved throughout the episodes run time.
+In helping defeat the Mad Bomber, Trent’s career becomes re-invigorated by the re-release of the Gray Ghost on video and Television; a happy ending that is both apt and richly deserved throughout the episodes run time.

 We also get some serious insights into the Batman character, insights that are perhaps as invigorating as anything that Batman’s media has put forward in its 75+ year history.
 Just as Trent moves from despair to vindication, Batman also has an arc, moving from awe to disillusionment with regards to Trent, before eventually returning to admiration and respect.